The message at the bottom of the screen said simply, I have arrived in Jinan.

 She liked the pure and direct way Chris spoke to her: I need to be in a place where I can start again, make myself anew.
 Here in China I am foreign, irrelevant, nothing.
 This makes it the perfect place for me to become something.
 Do you understand?

 In a way, she did, having felt a similar ache in her own soul so many times.
-The only difference was that she wanted to be herself and to remain Chinese.
-She believed that this was possible.
+The only difference was she wanted to be herself and to remain Chinese.
+She believed this was possible.
 It had to be.

 She also liked the way he described China, even when he made criticisms: I understand the need to develop, to provide a good standard of living for the people, but do they have to destroy the magic in the process?
 Some Chinese towns look like English housing estates.